 With these methods, it is possible, for example, to count the number of cells in the cerebral cortex in brains of patients and controls.
 The cerebral cortex, also referred to as the cortex, is among other things involved in the control of higher intellectual skills such as cognition, which includes learning, memory and concentration.
 These functions, which are also involved in the dementias, are often significantly altered in patients with neurodegenerative and psychiatric diseases.

-The activities of the Research Laboratory include quantitative studies of cortical and subcortical structures in the context of embryonic development, aging as well as in brains of patients with Alzheimer's disease, schizophrenia and alcoholism.
+The activities of the Centre for Neuroscience and Stereology include quantitative studies of cortical and subcortical structures in the context of embryonic development, aging as well as in brains of patients with Alzheimer's disease, schizophrenia and alcoholism.

-In addition to the stereological studies mentioned above the Research Laboratory of Stereology and Neuroscience started a molecular biological entity, wherein research is aimed at identifying specific molecular changes in the brain's circuitry in neurodegenerative diseases, such as Multiple System Atrophy (MSA).
+In addition to the stereological studies mentioned above the Centre for Neuroscience and Stereologystarted a molecular biological entity, wherein research is aimed at identifying specific molecular changes in the brain's circuitry in neurodegenerative diseases, such as Multiple System Atrophy (MSA).
 Neurons in specific areas of the brain are uniquely altered in this disease, which has a great functional importance to the symptomatic picture of the patients.
 It is also relevant for the development of new therapeutic treatments.

 Multiple system atrophy (MSA) is a progressive, neurological disease that affects both men and women.
 MSA is associated with degeneration of the cells in specific areas of the brain.

 In order to increase our knowledge of the structural changes in the brains of MSA, we have started stereological quantification in selected regions of MSA brains while concurrently performing molecular biological studies of the expression of cell-specific markers and neuro-inflammatory signaling molecules in the same brains.